MDAnalysis/MDAnalysis.github.io/about.md

 ## Mission

-The MDAnalysis [Community](#community) is interested in all facets of **working with data in the molecular sciences**.
+The MDAnalysis [Community](#community) is interested in all facets of **working with data in the computational molecular sciences**.
 We welcome everyone. **We all follow our [Code of Conduct] and strive to create an environment that is welcoming to all.** Our primary purpose is to produce software that scientists in academia and industry will trust to use in their research.

-We develop and maintain projects related to the broader goal of processing and analyzing data in the molecular sciences.
+We develop and maintain projects related to the broader goal of processing and analyzing data in the computational molecular sciences.
 We aim to empower users/developers to work with our packages following [FAIR principles].
 Our central package is the [MDAnalysis library] for the analysis of computer simulations of many-body systems at the molecular scale.